-To the extent persons who are directors or executive officers or who are expected to serve as directors or executive officers upon completion of the spin-off own Oil States common stock at the record date of the spin-off, they will participate in the distribution on the same terms as other holders of Oil States common stock.
+To the extent persons who are directors or executive officers or who are expected to serve as directors or executive officers upon completion of the spinoff own Oil States common stock at the record date of the spin-off, they will participate in the distribution on the same terms as other holders of Oil States common stock.

-Immediately following the spin-off, we expect to have approximately 24 stockholders of record, based on the number of registered stockholders of Oil States common stock on January 16, 2014, and approximately [•] million shares of SpinCo common stock outstanding.
+Immediately following the spin-off, we estimate that [•] million shares of our common stock will be issued and outstanding, based on the number of shares of Oil States common stock expected to be outstanding as of the record date.
 The actual number of shares of our common stock outstanding following the spin-off will be determined on , 2014, the record date.
-As of January 16, 2014, Oil States had approximately 24 stockholders of record and approximately [•] million shares of Oil States common stock outstanding.